Documentation Index

 Prev Next

 Chloe reporting is call reporting and outcome tracking.
-All reporting centers on what happened on each call and whether those calls are producing the right results across an Agent.
+All reporting centres on what happened on each call and whether those calls are producing the right results across a Voice Agent.
+Reporting operates at two levels: per-call activity logged on lead records, and per-Voice Agent performance visible in the Calls and Performance tabs.

 Where Chloe activity appears in Close